IoMT-Lab/med-dev-club.github.io/about.md

 - foster inventive ways to evaluate the efficacy/risk early in the design process as fast and as cheaply as possible

-Also, the Medical Device Club aims to complement/support the Vanderbilt Institute for Surgery and Engineering by providing a biweekly opportunity to innovate and discuss technical challenges.
+Also, the Medical Device Club aims to complement/support the Vanderbilt Institute for Surgery and Engineering by providing weekly office hours to innovate and discuss technical challenges.

 ## Should I get involved in the Medical Device Club?